warc3l/Owlies/README.md

 ## Installation

 All the dependencies to compile it are listed on the Dockerfile.
 You can copy the container warc3l/owlies from Docker Hub to get all necessary dependencies, and then generate the executable with make.
+Notice that Dockerfile is only written for Linux distributions.
 Execute the following commands to create Owlies:

 ``` shell
 $ docker pull warc3l/owlies